I. Definition and purpose

 - ALLEA, as the federation of national Academies of sciences and humanities in Europe;

 - The members of the Council shall normally be the Presidents of the participating bodies, though other distinguished scientists may be nominated to act in their place.
 There shall be one member from each of the participating bodies.
 Members shall normally be appointed for three years, and shall be eligible for reappointment once.

-- The Council may, at its discretion, invite either or both of The Norwegian Academy of Science and Letters and The Swiss Academy of Sciences, to nominate, in the case of each academy, one member of Council.
+- The Council may, at its discretion, invite any or all of The Norwegian Academy of Science and Letters, The Swiss Academies of Arts and Sciences, and the Royal Society of London to nominate, in the case of each academy, one member of Council.
 At the discretion of the Bureau, non-voting observers may be invited to attend meetings.

 - If there is doubt which Academy or consortium of Academies should represent a particular European Union country, it shall be resolved by the President of the Council, together with the Bureau and in consultation with the President of ALLEA.

 II.
 Council and Bureau

 - The Council shall have a President.
 It shall also have as many Vice-Presidents (being not less than two) as the Council itself shall decide.
 The President and Vice-Presidents, together with the President-elect and, for the first year following the end of his or her term as President, the immediate past-President, shall constitute the Bureau.